Aishud/DBMS_LAB/README.md

 14. Display details of first two employees whose id starts from ‘E102’ and have salary < 30000 using CURSOR.
 15. To write a Cursor to display the Department wise list of Employees with total Salary in each department.
     Function and Procedure
 16. Write a function that takes employee name as parameter and returns the number of employees with this name.
 Use the function to update details of employees with         unique names.
-For other cases, the program (not the function) should display error
+For other cases, the program (not the function) should display error messages-“No Employee” or “Multiple employees”.

+17. Write a procedure to update the specified employee name to uppercase.
+The

+procedure has a single parameter the employee name.
+The procedure should also

+display all the fields of affected tuples.
+If no tuple is affected, an error message is

+displayed.

+18. Create a procedure which will receive account_id and amount to withdraw.
+If the

+account does not exist, it will display a message.
+Otherwise, if the account exists, it

+will allow the withdrawal only if the new balance after the withdrawal is atleast

+1000.

+Trigger

+19. Create a trigger on employee table such that whenever a row is deleted, it is moved

+to history table named ‘emp_history’ with the same structure as employee table.

+‘Emp_history’ will contain an additional column “date_of_deletion” to store the

+date on which the row is removed.

+20. Create a trigger on employee table such that whenever a new employee record is

+inserted, the employee’s seniority position is calculated based on the year of

+experience and when an employee’s record is deleted ,update the seniority position

+of other employees accordingly.